application security concepts

 What is Application Security?

-Application security focuses on the measures taken to protect software applications from unauthorized access, data breaches, and other potential risks.
-It includes both preventive and reactive actions to mitigate the risk of vulnerabilities.
+Application security concepts focus on protecting software applications from unauthorized access, data breaches, and potential exploits.
+It encompasses both preventive and reactive measures to reduce vulnerabilities and strengthen overall protection.

 Secure Coding Practices

-One key element of application security is implementing secure coding practices.
-Developers play a critical role in ensuring application security by writing code that is resistant to attacks.
-This involves input validation, proper error handling, and secure authentication mechanisms.
+A fundamental aspect of application security is implementing secure coding practices.
+Developers play a critical role in ensuring the software they create is resilient to attacks.

 Threat Modeling

-• It assists engineering teams in understanding how the application interacts with both internal and external systems.
+• Understanding how the application interacts with internal and external systems

 Security Testing